MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 2. How do you want to manage updates to Office?
 3. What products, languages, and architectures are you deploying?
 4. What kind of installation experience do you want your users to have?
-5. What other infrastructure requirements do you have?
+5. What additional requirements do you have?

 Each of the following sections provides details on these questions, as well as Microsoft-recommended best practices.